How is functional dyspepsia diagnosed?

 How can a bacterial stomach infection be ruled out?

-Digestion problems can be caused by certain that live in the mucous membrane lining the stomach.
-Called Helicobacter pylori, these can be found in tissue samples taken during gastroscopy.
-But they can also be detected with a breath test or in a stool sample.
+Stomach and digestive problems can be caused by that colonize the stomach lining (Helicobacter pylori).
+The germs can be detected in a tissue sample taken during a gastroscopy.
+They can also be detected by a special breath test or a stool sample.
 Certain medications shouldn’t be taken before the tests.
 For instance, proton pump inhibitors can interfere with the results up to two weeks after they were last taken, and up to four weeks.
 That is also true of certain foods like corn and corn products, broccoli, pineapple, and sugar cane.
 These foods shouldn’t be eaten for two days before the test, either.
 Still water, black coffee and unsweetened tea are allowed until the evening before.

 The breath test involves blowing into a bag or glass tube a total of two times.
-After blowing once, you will be given urea with tagged carbon molecules (called 13C) in it – for example, in a capsule or syrup.
-Then you will be asked to blow again after about 30 minutes.
+After the first time, take a capsule or liquid containing urea and then blow out another breath into the bag or tube about 30 minutes later.
 If the is in your stomach, it will break down the urea.
 The breakdown products will then be detected in the second breath sample.
 The samples are tested in a laboratory, and the results are usually ready after two or three days.

 Stool tests involve taking a stool (poop) sample to your family doctor’s office.
 Parts of the can be found directly in the stool.
 These lab results are also ready within two to three days.